Close Menu

 You can use CPU Boost feature in many cases.

 In most cases, absolutely!
-It works as a smart assistant in your computer that knows exactly when to shift things into high gear.
-It is more crucial to operate demanding stuff like gaming, media editing, or juggling many tasks at once (i.e. multitasking).
+It works as a smart assistant on your computer that knows exactly when to shift things into high gear.
+It is more crucial to operate demanding stuff like gaming, media editing, or juggling many tasks at once (i.e., multitasking).
 CPU boost allows the computer to perform demanding activities easily.

 The best thing is, for most modern processors, this feature is already enabled by default means ready to go right out of the box – no fuss needed from your side.
-But, if love to fine-tune and tinker, there’s room to play around.
+But if you love to fine-tune and tinker, there’s room to play around.

 In your BIOS settings or using software tools, you can customize how CPU boost behaves.
 Want to push your chipset to its maximum speed?
 You can adjust that.
 Or maybe you want to change how long it stays in the turbo mode.
 You can even play with power settings or cooling fan speeds to find the sweet spot between performance and temperature limit.